berdal84/jeudemots/README.md

 This project started in 2015 during my training at Montpellier Institute of Technology (France), it was developed using AngularJS 1.7.x and has been translated for Angular 2+ in 2019.
 The old AngularJS repository is still available [here](https://www.github.com/berdal84/jeudemots)).

-Later in 2022, I decided to implement a backend in PHP8 to store jokes as a relational database instead of a JSON.
+Later in 2022, I decided to implement a backend in PHP8 to store jokes as a MySQL relational database instead of a JSON file.
 Additionally, the admin can install/uninstall and restore/backup the table content.
 After that, I also started to implement alternative frontends using React and Vue, those are still WIP.